1. Helicopter Carried Vehicles — Part 1 (Introduction)

 We know the dimensions and weights of the Launch Pod Container (LPC), 4.04m long, 1.05m wide, and 0.84m (with skids) high.

-It is not beyond the realms of possibility that the same trailer could be used for both
+It is not beyond the realm of possibility that the same trailer could be used for both

 Tipping body trailers are commonly available, another engineering problem that has long since been solved